 Music of the French Baroque

-In 18th-century France, the florid stories in Ovid’s Metamorphoses were an inspiration to composers—and music itself was undergoing a metamorphosis, from the elaborate music of the baroque to something more natural and graceful, eventually developing into classical style.
-Cantatas by Monteclair and Rameau based on Ovid are performed, along with delightful instrumental works by Marais, Couperin, Telemann, and others.
-With violin, viol, lute, flute, harpsichord, and soprano Rosa Lamoreaux.
+In 18th-century France, the florid stories in Ovid’s Metamorphoses were an inspiration to composers—and music itself was undergoing a metamorphosis from the elaborate music of the Baroque to something more natural and graceful, eventually developing into the classical style.
+Cantatas by Rameau and Bourgeois based on Ovid are performed, along with delightful instrumental works exemplary of French Baroque style by Rameau and Telemann.
+With violin, viol, theorbo, flute, harpsichord, and soprano Rosa Lamoreaux.